jeplowman/EMToolKit/docs/source/develop.md

 ---

 ## Android
-If you're interested in improving the mobile version of the dashboard, start here!
 Check out the [Android Setup](Android_EMToolKit_Setup.md) page for more information about developing for the mobile version of the app.